-Requirements Regarding the Confidentiality, Privacy and Security of Personal Information

-HIPAA and Other Privacy and Security Requirements.
-There are numerous U.S. federal and state laws and regulations related to the privacy and security of personal health information.
-In particular, regulations promulgated pursuant to the Health Insurance Portability and Accountability Act of 1996, or HIPAA, establish privacy and security standards that limit the use and disclosure of individually identifiable health information and require the implementation of administrative, physical and technological safeguards to ensure the confidentiality, integrity and availability of individually identifiable health information in electronic form.
+Requirements Regarding the Confidentiality, Privacy and Security of Personal Information pursuant to the Health Insurance Portability and Accountability Act of 1996, or HIPAA, establish privacy and security standards that limit the use and disclosure of individually identifiable health information and require the implementation of administrative, physical and technological safeguards to ensure the confidentiality, integrity and availability of individually identifiable health information in electronic form.
 Health plans, healthcare clearinghouses and most providers are considered by the HIPAA regulations to be "Covered Entities."
 With respect to our operations as a healthcare clearinghouse, we are directly subject to the Privacy Standards and the Security Standards.
 In addition, our carrier customers, or payors, are considered to be Covered Entities and are required to enter into written agreements with us, known as Business Associate Agreements, under which we are considered to be a Business Associate and that require us to safeguard individually identifiable health information and restrict how we may use and disclose such information.
 Effective February 2010, the American Recovery and Reinvestment Act of 2009, or ARRA, extended the direct application of some provisions of the Privacy Standards and Security Standards to us when we are functioning as a Business Associate of our Covered Entity customers.
-The Privacy Standards extensively regulate the use and disclose individually identifiable health information by Covered Entities and their Business Associates for example, the Privacy Standards permit Covered Entities and their Business Associates to use and disclose individually identifiable health information by Covered Entities and so provide patients with rights related to understanding and controlling how their health information is used and disclosed.
-Effective February 2010 or later (in the case of restrictions tied to the issuance of implementing regulations), ARRA imposed stricter limitations on cartain types of uses and disclosures, such as additional restrictions on marketing communications, such as active as additicol restrictions on marketing contractual obligations may require complex factual and statistical analyses and may be subject to interpretation.
-Determining whether data has been sufficiently de-identified information.
-Determining whether data has been sufficiently de-identified information.
-The Security Standards and our contractual obligations may require complex factual and statistical analyses and may be subject to interpretation.
-The Security Standar
+The Privacy Standards extensively regulate the use and disclosure of individually identifiable health information by Covered Entities and their Business Associates.
+For example, the Privacy Standards permit Covered Entities and their Business Associates to use and disclose individually identifiable health information for treatment and to process claims for payment, but other uses and disclosures, such as marketing communications, require written authorization from the individual or must meet an exception specified under the Privacy Standards.
+The Privacy Standards also provide patients with rights related to understanding and controlling how their health information is used and disclosed.
+Effective February 2010 or later (in the case of restrictions tied to the issuance of implementing regulations), ARRA imposed stricter limitations on certain types of uses and disclosures, such as additional restrictions on marketing communications and the sale of individually identifiable health information.
+To the extent permitted by the Privacy Standards, ARRA and our contracts with our customers, we may use and disclose individually identifiable health information to perform our services and for other limited purposes, such as creating deidentified information.
+Determining whether data has been sufficiently de-identified to comply with the Privacy Standards and our contractual obligations may require complex factual and statistical analyses and may be subject to interpretation.
+The Security Standards require Covered Entities and their Business Associates to implement and maintain administrative. physical and technical safeguards to protect the security of individually identifiable health information that is electronically transmitted or electronically stored.